Nas-au/DockerEntertainments/README.md

-# Installing Docker and Entertainments containers with Telegram Notifications and NTFS Volume shares
+# Installing Docker and Entertainments containers with Telegram Notifications and NFS Volume shares